 Fig 15 - World Natural Gas Plant Liquids Production to 2012 (bottom up forecast) - click to enlarge

-Ethanol and XTL (BTL, CTL and GTL) production is forecast to double to 2012.
+Ethanol and XTL (BTL, CTL and GTL) production is forecast to almost double by 2012.
 Unfortunately, the increased production of government subsidised corn based ethanol in the USA is increasing the prices of many other food products.